nickyhajal/world-domination-summit/_content/foundation.md

 * Can the proposal be realistically completed in a year?
 * If part of a larger, long-term project, how does the proposal further the overall effort?
 * Does the applicant have the capacity to execute the proposed solution?
+If not, how will he/she prepare?

 <div class="foundation-criteria-sustainability foundation-criteria"></div>